After a tummy tuck, most patients will have 1 or 2 surgical drains to reduce fluid buildup and support proper healing.

 Do I have to have drains after tummy tuck surgery?

-After surgeons suture the incisions, a small space remains between the skin and muscle.
+After surgeons remove excess skin, repair separated abdominal muscles, and suture the incisions, a small space remains between the skin and muscle.
 Fluid composed of plasma can accumulate in this ‘dead space’ and cause complications, including infection, fever, pain, and swelling.
-One or two drains, inserted at the end of the tummy tuck procedure, reduce the accumulation of these fluids.
+Drains, inserted at the end of the tummy tuck procedure, reduce the accumulation of these fluids.

 These drains are similar to what we use after a more extensive lower body lift procedure.